debajyotidasgupta/raft-consensus/README.md

 ### Built With

 Following mentioned are the major frameworks/libraries used to bootstrap this project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+Also included are the dependencies and addons used in this project.

 - [Golang](https://go.dev/)
   - [Leak Test](github.com/fortytw2/leaktest) - _Required for memory leak testing_